ucberkeley/savio-training-intro-2018/intro.md

      - Monitoring jobs and cluster status
  - Basic use of standard software: Python and R
      - Jupyter notebooks
+     - Parallelization in Python with ipyparallel
+     - Parallelization in R with foreach
      - Dask for parallelization in Python
  - More information
      - How to get additional help